HenrikBengtsson/profmem/README.md

     x <- integer(1000)
     Y <- matrix(rnorm(n = 10000), nrow = 100)
 }
-Memory allocations (>= 1000 bytes):
+Memory allocations (>= 2000 bytes):
-Number of 'new page' entries not displayed: 10
+Number of 'new page' entries not displayed: 9
        what  bytes               calls
 7     alloc   4040           integer()
 9     alloc  80040 matrix() -> rnorm()
 10    alloc   2544 matrix() -> rnorm()
 11    alloc  80040            matrix()
-13    alloc   1064          <internal>
-total       167728
+total       166664
 ```
 From this, we find that 4040 bytes are allocated for integer vector `x`, which is because each integer value occupies 4 bytes of memory.
 The additional 40 bytes are due to the internal data structure used for each variable R.  The size of this allocation can also be confirmed by the value of `object.size(x)`.
 We also see that `rnorm()`, which is called via `matrix()`, allocates 80040 + 2544 bytes, where the first one reflects the 10000 double values each occupying 8 bytes.
 The second one reflects some unknown allocation done internally by the native code that `rnorm()` uses.